 How little this channel has changed is soon clear when you look at the extension of your e-mail address (please raise your hand if you still have a AOL, Yahoo or Hotmail address).
 My email account is the first login I had on the Internet.
 And the chances are good that I will keep it forever.
-About which other service can you say that nowadays?
+What other service could you say this for?

-And the figures also speak for themselves: 98 percent of respondents to a survey conducted by the German Digital Industry Association stated that they use e-mails (Mysterious: Who are these two other percent?)
+And the figures also speak for themselves: 98 percent of respondents to a survey conducted by the German Digital Industry Association stated that they use e-mails (Mysterious: Who are the two percent not using email?).
 Industry leader Gmail has an estimated 1.5 billion users, but in any case more than 1 billion downloads on Google Play.
 That’s a fifth of the world’s population.

 It is unlikely that these figures will change in the future.
 An e-mail address is practically indispensable for life on the Internet: you need an e-mail address for every login.
-And if you don’t need an e-mail address, but can log in with Facebook, Amazon or even TikTok, you need it to log in to these services.
-The e-mail address is the one unique identifier, the digital identity card, without which nothing is possible in digital life.
+And if you don’t need an e-mail address, but can log in with Facebook, Amazon or even TikTok, you need it to log into these services.
+The e-mail address is the one unique identifier, the digital identity card.
+And without it, is anything possible in the digital life?

 Email is the trump card

-If almost all people use e-mails, almost all people can be reached with an e-mail.
-The potential target group on this medium is gigantic, no other medium can keep up here: 73 per cent of the people use social networks after all.
+If almost everyone uses e-mails, then almost everyone can be reached with an e-mail.
+The potential target group on this medium is gigantic, no other medium can keep up here: Social media comes with great power, but in fact only has 73% of users on board.
 Other major media such as television, radio and newspapers are even below that.
-The march direction for marketeers seems clear: e-mail is a must-have if you don’t want to do without 26% of the total population as a target group right from the start.
+The direction for marketeers seems clear: e-mail is a must-have if you don’t want to do without 27% of the total population as a target group right from the start.